antonaca/implementation-planner/README.md

 6. Visit the "Report" tab at any time to see a dashboard of your progress.

 ---
-PRO Version of the ReadMe (Deploying the app yourself)
+PRO Version of ReadMe (Deploying the app yourself!)

 # 🚀 **Implementation Planner**